 Presentation describes federal procurement of energy-efficient products and FEMP’s federal procurement community survey effort.

-Fact sheet shows manufacturers and vendors how to increase sales potential by helping federal purchasers meet their product purchasing requirements.
+Fact sheet shows vendors how to increase sales potential by helping federal purchasers meet energy-efficient product purchasing requirements.

 Tables provide minimum efficiency and performance requirements for HVAC and water heating products.